madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 feel that's not the case at any point, give me a shout on Twitter or email me (both available in [my homepage](https://dodisturb.me)) and I'll fix it.

+## Acknowledgements

+Thanks to Dominic Orchard for pointing out that he did not advise Andrew Rice.

 ## A crash course in logic programming

 The litmus test for any logic programming language is to be able to compute a